 Thanks to all the coaches and chaperones who come from across the province to support their zones and who provided great leadership during the event and in the Pre-ASG camp the week prior to the Games.

 There are 3 events held at the Alberta Summer Games for Canoe/Kayak.
 The 1st day of the competition is the Canoe Polo Tournament.
 All 8 zones playoff against each other to earn a spot in the Medal Round at the end of the day.
 This exciting team sport event is a crowd favourite and fun for all the teams playing a game of water polo in their kayaks.
-On the 2nd day of competition is the slalom race, every competitor gets the chance to participate in the kayak (K-1), one man canoe (C-1) and doubles canoe (C-2) as well as the Team race, paddling through the gates in a timed and judged event.
-The last day of the ASG is the long distance kayak and C-2 downriver race.
-It should be fun seeing these long fast boats trying to go fast and maneuver down the course.
+On the 2nd day of competition is the slalom race, every competitor gets the chance to participate in the kayak (K-1), single canoe (C-1) as well as the Team race, paddling through the gates in a timed and judged event.
+The last day of the ASG is the Extreme Slalom head-to-head race.
+It will be a highlight starting on the slide and racing head-to-head!

 The age of athletes for the ASG is 11 – 17 as of the date of the Games.
 Athletes cannot be 10 years of age or younger or 18 years of age or older at the Games.There are 3 age groups, Pre-Cadets, Cadets and Juniors: